CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

    signature attribute that was created by step 5 to the list of attributes.
-7. The certificate requestor signs the CertificationRequestInfo using private key that corresponds to the public key contained in the subjectPKInfo field.
+7. The certificate requestor signs the CertificationRequestInfo using the private key of the Base certificate request subject.

 # Security Considerations